Your Rights as a Customer

 Can I still switch energy supplier if I have a smart meter?

 Yes.
-Ofgem has created regulations to ensure that smart meters do not present an obstacle to customers wanting to switch suppliers.
-Should a customer have a smart meter installed and wish to switch to a supplier not yet supporting the technology, the new supplier is obligated to take on the customer, and the smart meter will revert to a traditional meter.
+Ofgem has put in place regulations to ensure that smart meters do not present an obstacle to customers wanting to switch suppliers.
+Should a customer have a smart meter installed and wish to switch to a supplier not yet supporting the technology, the new supplier is obligated to take on the customer, and the smart meter will be operated as a traditional meter, meaning you will have to provide meter readings.
+The new DCC system being used from 2018 will allow customers to retain Smart functionality when switching between suppliers.

 Can I have a smart meter if I'm a prepayment customer?